holepunchto/pear-docs/cli.md

 This helps to continuously deploy a staging preview version of a Pear project.

-On running, CLI outputs diff information from previous version and project key.
+On running, the CLI outputs diff information from previous version and project key.

 | Flag            | Description                                                                                                                        |
 | --------------- | ---------------------------------------------------------------------------------------------------------------------------------- |